epurpur/PythonWebScraping/README.md

 2. Beautiful Soup automatically converts incoming documents to Unicode and outgoing documents to UTF-8.
 You don't have to think about encodings, unless the document doesn't specify an encoding and Beautiful Soup can't detect one.
 Then you just have to specify the original encoding.

 3. Beautiful Soup sits on top of popular Python parsers like lxml and html5lib, allowing you to try out different parsing strategies or trade speed for flexibility.

+## **Disclaimer**

+Many websites use the HTML structure, but some content on the site may be Javascript generated.
+Javascript is used to create responsive, interactive elements of web pages.
+My point is, we cannot scrape javascript elements in the same way.